Coding-Philic/MarketMind-AI/README.md

    - Hindsight Analyst Agent compares the event to company expectations
    - Memory Consolidator Agent updates the graph and ledger
    - Revenue Intelligence Agent writes an investment memo
-4. If Gemini is configured, the backend generates live analysis and memo content.
+4. If an AI key is configured, the backend generates live analysis and memo content through the NVIDIA/Gemini engine path.
-5. If Gemini is unavailable, the app falls back to deterministic local logic.
+5. If no AI key is configured, the app falls back to deterministic local logic.

 ## Backend API overview

 The backend exposes these routes:

-- GET /api/config — checks whether a Gemini key is configured
+- GET /api/config — checks whether a live AI key is configured on the backend
 - POST /api/hindsight — returns a deviation label and hindsight lesson
 - POST /api/memo — returns a recommendation, conviction score, and memo text